 Co-founder, CEO

-After bankrupting my first startup, I was on the hunt to find an idea I'd be excited about.
+After my first startup, I was on the hunt to find an idea I'd be excited about.
 When Olli-Pekka pitched “a coding problem solver using GitHub search with smart heuristics”, I was immediately hooked.

 • Portrait of Eze Jaime